Kevin Andrew Collins

-Kevin Andrew Collins (born January 24, 1974 — disappeared February 10, 1984) gained national attention as one of the first missing children to appear on milk cartons and on the cover of national publications, such as Newsweek magazine in 1984.
+Kevin Andrew Collins (born January 24, 1974 –— disappeared February 10, 1984) gained national attention as one of the first missing children to appear on milk cartons and on the cover of national publications, such as Newsweek magazine in 1984.
 His abduction from San Francisco city streets helped bring to light the plight of missing and exploited children in the U.S.

 Early life

 Collins was born in San Francisco to David and Ann Collins, a working-class family with nine children.
 He was a fourth-grader at St. Agnes School in the Haight-Ashbury district of San Francisco.
-His family lived on Sutter Street in the city's Western Addition.
+His family lived at 207 Cole St in the city's Western Addition.

 Disappearance

 On February 10, 1984, he left early from basketball practice in the school's gymnasium between 6:10 p.m. and 6:30 p.m.
 One of his older brothers, eleven-year-old Gary, normally would have accompanied Kevin to basketball practice but was home sick that day.
 Kevin was last seen at approximately 7:55 p.m. at the corner of Oak Street and Masonic Avenue, waiting for the No. 43 bus.
 Witnesses reported seeing him at the bus stop talking to a tall blond-haired man.
 He was never seen or heard from again.